-With these assumptions, the resulting relative harvest level on managed forest land during the period 2021-2025 is estimated to 85 % (annual harvest/annual growth on managed forest land).
+The assumptions in the FRL involves a harvest rate below the highest sustainable level leading to a larger uptake in the forest, whilst reducing the harvested volumes.
+The resulting relative harvest level on managed forest land during the period 2021-2025 is estimated to 77 % (annual harvest/annual growth on managed forest land excluding pre-commercial thinning).

-In figure 3 we show the development of the standing volume and the development of net growth6 and harvest respectively for managed forest land from 2010 to 2110, and for information also the historical data representing 1990-2014.
+In figure 3 we show the development of the standing volume and the development of gross increment and harvest respectively for managed forest land from 2010 to 2110, and for information also the historical data representing 1990-2014.
 It is a continuation of the simulations used for the reference level calculations.
 The standing volume (stem volume from stump height up to top including bark) is steadily increasing while allowing a high and sustainable harvest level due to a continuous increase in growth.
-Net removals in Living biomass is on annual average just above -19 Mt CO_2 over the 100 year period to be compared to net removals in Living biomass in the FRL which for the period 2021-2025 is estimated to -17.6 Mt CO_2 .
+Net removals in Living biomass is on annual average just above -33 Mt CO2 over the 100 year period to be compared to net removals in Living biomass in the FRL which for the period 2021-2025 is estimated to -30.2 Mt CO2.